Risk Information

 2) Severe Earthquakes, Natural Disasters, Infectious Diseases, etc.

-We have R&D, procuring, manufacturing, sales, and other bases in various countries around the world, and are expanding our business activities globally.
-Earthquakes, fires, large-scale disasters associated with climate change such as typhoons, floods, and forest fires, the outbreak of major infectious diseases, or acts of war, terrorism, cyber-attacks, etc. could cause damage to our facilities, etc. It may cause temporarily operational shut down and delay in production and shipments, which could adversely affect our financial performance.
+The Group has research and development, procurement, production, sales, and other bases in countries around the world, and conducts business activities globally.
+If massive earthquakes, fires, large-scale natural disasters associated with climate change such as typhoons, floods, and forest fires, major outbreaks of infectious diseases, or acts of war, terrorism, cyber-attacks, or similar events occur, the Group’s facilities and other assets may be damaged.
+This could result in temporary operational shutdowns and delays in production and shipments, which may adversely affect the Group’s operating results.

-Although we continue to promote disaster prevention measures and business continuity management, in such the event, the continuation of the Group's business activities may be affected by the suspension of providing services to customers or the product shipments, etc. due to functional stoppages, damage to facilities, supply suspensions of electricity, water, gas, etc., shutdowns of public transportation or communication methods, or damage to the supply chain, etc.
+The Group continues to promote disaster prevention measures and business continuity management.
+However, if such events occur, the continuation of the Group’s business activities may be affected by functional stoppages at its sites, damage to facilities, suspension of electricity, water, gas, or other supplies, shutdowns of public transportation or communication methods, and damage to the supply chain, resulting in suspension of service provision to customers or product shipments.

 3) Climate Change and Environmental Regulations

-In addition, the Group is subject to various environmental laws and regulations relating to air pollution, water pollution, removal of hazardous substances, waste disposal, chemical substances in products, product recycling, containers and packaging, and soil and groundwater contamination, and we invest the necessary management resources to comply with them.
-However, we may incur costs or be subject to environmental liabilities associated with our current and past activities in production, development, and marketing.
+Furthermore, the Group is subject to various environmental laws and regulations relating to air pollution, water pollution, removal of hazardous substances, waste disposal, chemical substances contained in products, product recycling, containers and packaging, and soil and groundwater contamination.
+The Group invests the necessary management resources to comply with these laws and regulations.
+However, it may incur costs or liabilities associated with environmental responsibilities relating to its current and past production, development, and sales activities.

 4) Intellectual Property Rights

-The Group accumulates a great deal of technologies and much know-how in the product and service development process and strives to acquire intellectual property rights to protect them.
-However, in some regions and countries, systems to protect and operate intellectual property may be inadequate, and we may not be able to prevent third parties from manufacturing and selling similar products using the Group's intellectual property rights.
+The Group accumulates a great deal of technologies and know-how through the development of products and services and strives to acquire intellectual property rights to protect them.
+However, in some countries and regions, systems for protecting intellectual property rights and their proper operation may be insufficient, and the Group may be unable to prevent third parties from using the Group’s intellectual property rights without authorization to manufacture and sell similar products.

-In addition, the Group develops products and services without infringing on the rights of other companies.
-However, we may be alleged to infringe on the intellectual property rights of other companies due to differences in views, and this may affect the development and sales of the Group’s products and services, or the Group could be found liable for heavy compensation for damages.
-In addition, the use of the intellectual property rights currently licensed by third parties to the Group could be discontinued in the future or changed to unreasonable terms.
+In addition, the Group develops products and services with due care not to infringe on the intellectual property rights of other companies.
+However, due to differences in views or other factors, the Group may be alleged to have infringed the intellectual property rights of other companies, which could hinder the development or sale of its products and services or result in substantial liability for damages.
+Furthermore, the use of intellectual property rights currently licensed to the Group by third parties may be discontinued in the future or changed to unreasonable terms.

 5) Retaining Human Resources